-To simplify the installation, we decided to deliver the Metrics & Logs (former PerfAnalyzer) as a prepackaged virtual appliance.
+To simplify the installation, we decided to deliver the Opvizor Metrics & Logs as a prepackaged virtual appliance.
 So there are just a few steps to do to get the virtual appliance up and running.

 Provisioning - step by step